CMS-Enterprise/batcave-workflow-engine/docs/security_analysis_docs/code_scan_tools/semgrep.md

       --semgrep-filename string

-The filename for semgrep to output as a vulnerability report.
+The filename for Semgrep to output as a vulnerability report.
 More on the vulnerability reports [here.](#logging-semgrep-with-workflow-engine)

 ---